 Some of the attractions, museums and cultural venues in Windsor, Nova Scotia and the surrounding regions includes Fort Edward National Historic Site, the Downtown Murals, Martock Ski Hill, Mermaid Theatre of Nova Scotia, St. John's Roman Catholic Church, Haliburton House Museum, Shand House Museum, Trecothic Creek & Windsor Railway and the Windsor Hockey Heritage Centre.

-Services important in and around the community of Windsor include accommodations (hotel, motel, inn, vacation homes, bed and breakfast), campground, pubs, gift shops, restaurants, coffee houses, gas station, grocery stores, liquor store, cell service, internet and transportation like taxi services.
+Services important in and around the community of Windsor include accommodations (hotel, motel, inn, vacation homes, bed and breakfast), campground, pubs, gift shops, restaurants, coffee houses, gas station, wineries, grocery stores, liquor store, cell service, internet and transportation like taxi services.